FedAT: A High-Performance and Communication-Efficient Federated Learning System with Asynchronous Tiers: Introduction

-FL often involves a large number of clients, which feature highly heterogeneous hardware resources (CPU, memory, and network resources) and Non-i.i.d. data.
-The resource and data heterogeneity presents unique challenges to FL algorithms.
+FL often involves a large number of clients, which feature highly heterogeneous hardware resources (CPU, memory, and network resources) and \textbf{Non-i.i.d.} (non-independent and identical) data; that is, the training data distributed across the clients is often non-uniform, since the data generated by a given client is typically based on the usage of that particular edge device and would not be representative of the overall population distribution~\cite{mcmahan2017communication,li2019convergence,sattler2019robust,zhao2018federated}.
+The resource and data heterogeneity present unique challenges to FL algorithms.
 In addition, with large number of clients, how clients communicate with server becomes a crucial design choice.
 Most existing FL frameworks can be divided into two communication modes: (1) synchronous communication (e.g., Federated Averaging, or FedAvg~\cite{mcmahan2017communication}), or (2) asynchronous communication (e.g., FedAsync~\cite{xie2019asynchronous}).
 When there are stragglers (i.e., slower clients) in the system, which is common especially at the scale of hundreds of clients, asynchronous approaches are more robust.
 However, most asynchronous implementations suffer communication bottleneck as all the clients can asynchronously talk to the server, and clients are limited by their communication bandwidth.
 Therefore, in this paper, we focus on two significant challenges of federated learning:

 \textbf{Stragglers.} Recent research efforts in synchronous FL assume: i) no resource or data heterogeneity~\cite{reisizadeh2020fedpaq,sattler2019robust}, or ii) all the clients are available during the whole training process~\cite{zhao2018federated,nishio2019client}.
-However, in practice, clients may come (online) and go (offline) frequently, or lag due to resource constraints and/or data heterogeneity (i.e., stragglers).
-Existing, synchronous FL solutions (e.g., Federated Averaging, or FedAvg~\cite{mcmahan2017communication}) synchronously aggregates model updates, where the server has to wait for the slowest clients, therefore, leading to significantly prolonged training time.
+However, in practice, clients may come (online) and go (offline) frequently, or lag due to resource/data heterogeneity (i.e., stragglers).
+Existing synchronous FL solutions (e.g., Federated Averaging, or FedAvg~\cite{mcmahan2017communication}) synchronously aggregates model updates, where the server has to wait for the slowest clients, therefore, leading to significantly prolonged training time.

+\textbf{Communication Bottleneck.} To solve the straggler problems in synchronous FL, asynchronous FL approaches~\cite{chen2019asynchronous,xie2019asynchronous} were proposed, where the server can aggregate without waiting for the straggling clients.
+Unlike synchronous FL where only a portion of sampled clients communicate with the server in each training round, in an asynchronous FL setting, the server communicates with all the clients asynchronously; therefore, the server can easily become a communication bottleneck with tens of thousands of clients updating the model simultaneously.